Download in pdf format:

 Companies and direct sellers shall not misuse a direct seller’s private sphere, social, intellectual or emotional sensitivities resulting in exploitation.

-Companies and direct sellers shall not require Direct Sellers or prospective Direct Sellers to assume unreasonable high entrance fees, fees for promotional materials or other fees related solely to the right to participate in the company’s business.
+Companies and direct sellers shall not require Direct Sellers or prospective Direct Sellers to pay more than reasonable fees for any of the following: products inventory, entrance fees, franchise fees, fees for promotional materials and for sales aids or other fees related solely to the right to participate in the company’s business.

+No company shall require product purchases as part of the application process unless included in the starter kit.
 Any fees charged to become a Direct Seller shall relate directly to the value of the materials, products or services provide in return.
+Mandatory purchase of a starter kit at reasonable market value is permitted.

 B.k.
 Education and Training